Jminic81/Dogs8/Readme.md

 ![alt text](https://github.com/Jminic81/Dogs7/blob/master/dogbar.png)

 Trending for the top five most popular breeds is shown in Figure 2.
+More analysis would be required to determine if there is actually a downward trend in dog ownership.

 Figure 2:  Top Five Breeds, Counts vs. Year